huyoujinlab/scRCAT-seq/README.md

 Rscript cal_slope_cattss3.R tc_D44_52_5cap_peak.csvnew.csv
 Rscript cal_slope_cattes3.R tc_D44_52_3tail_peak.csvnew.csv

 ### "tc_D44_52_5cap_peak.csvnew.csv.csv" and "tc_D44_52_3tail_peak.csvnew.csv.csv" will be generated.
 In this sept, features were added and we can define the TRUE or FALSE of each peak.

+### Fifth, we run:

+mv tc_D44_52_5cap_peak.csvnew.csv.csv ../data/
+mv tc_D44_52_3tail_peak.csvnew.csv.csv ../data/
+cd ../
+python ./bin/demo.py

+### The new folder named "output" will be built after completion of the pipeline, which contains all the output files, including the "\*.csv" file.
+### The last column in the .CSV files shows the predicted classification corresponding to each individual peaks in the input file.
+The value "1" indicates a true TSS/TES peak while value "o" indicates a false TSS/TES peak.

 ######### from sept 1 to sept 4, it takes about 10 minutes.